 Figure 1 represents Ground and Surface water use, along with the number of active water services over the past two years.
 Although the City continues to grow, the total water production has remained fairly level over the past two years.
 Part of this reason could be because water usage is dependent on weather patterns; however, the City's conservation and reuse water programs are also affecting the amount of potable water usage by the City.
-The City has issued approximately 400 more permits in FY-18 versus FY-17.
+In regards to total permits issued, 2018 was the highest on record since 2006.